-Note: This command displays the processor type.
-Verify that the processor architecture matches the Oracle software release that you want to install.
+Note: The expected output of this command is 64.
 If you do not see the expected output, then you cannot install the software on this system.

 Checking the Software Requirements

 Depending on the products that you intend to install, verify that the following software is installed on the system.
 The procedure following the table describes how to verify whether these requirements are addressed.